Manage risk-based authentication (RBA) settings

 Modify risk-based authenticator general settings

-These settings control the system-wide risk-based authentication (RBA) restrictions applied to users of your Identity as a Service account.
+These settings control the system-wide risk-based authentication (RBA) restrictions applied to users of your IDaaS account.
 If a system-wide RBA setting conflicts with a user-specific RBA setting, the user-specific setting overrides the system-wide setting (see Manage user risk-based authentication settings).

 Manage user risk-based authentication settings

-You can manage a user's risk-based authentication settings.
-When you change these settings, the user's settings override the system-wide settings you set in the general system-wide risk-based authentication settings (see Modify risk-based authentication general settings.
+You can manage user-specific risk-based authentication settings.
+When you change these settings for a user, they override the system-wide settings configured in Modify risk-based authenticator general settings.

 Manage transactions

-Authentication API and OIDC and OAuth applications can use transaction details.
-You can also define context rules based on the transaction details being used.
-To define transaction context rules, you need to first define Transaction Items and Transaction Rules.
-See _Manage resource rules_ for more information.
+Authentication API, OIDC, and OAuth applications can use transaction details.
+You can define context rules based on those details.
+Before you define transaction context rules, first define Transaction Items and Transaction Rules.
+For more information, see Manage resource rules.